The Bylaws can be read below, or download PDF.

 SECTION 4.
 OFFICERS

 4.2 The President and President-elect.
-At each annual meeting of the Board of Directors the Directors will elect, by majority vote, one Director to serve as President-elect until the conclusion of the following year’s Annual Meeting of VSS.
+Each year the Board of Directors will elect, by majority vote, one Director to serve as President-elect and one Director to serve as Vice-President-elect until the conclusion of the following year’s Annual Meeting of VSS.
+The President-elect and Vice-President-elect are expected to serve in these roles during their third year of service on the board.
+If no Directors who will be entering their third year of service are willing to serve in these roles, the Board may elect other Directors.
+No individual may serve in more than one role as Officer (see 4.1).
 The President-elect assists the President.
-The President-elect will succeed the outgoing President, without further action by the membership of VSS or the Board of Directors, immediately upon adjournment of the following year’s Annual Meeting of VSS.
+The President-elect will succeed the outgoing President, and the Vice-President-elect will succeed the outgoing Vice-President without further action by the membership of VSS or the Board of Directors, immediately upon adjournment of the following year’s Annual Meeting of VSS.

-The President will serve for a single one-year term as President; is the chair of the Board of Directors and the Executive Committee; is one of the Officers authorized to execute on behalf of VSS all instruments authorized by the Board of Directors and sign checks, drafts and contracts of VSS; works with the Board of Directors and staff to ensure that basic VSS policies and programs are formulated and executed; approves the results of elections of Directors; and exercises such other powers and performs such duties and responsibilities normally associated with the office of President and as may be conferred upon him or her from time to time by the Board of Directors.
+Both the President and Vice-President will serve for single one-year terms.
+The President is the chair of the Board of Directors and the Executive Committee; is one of the Officers authorized to execute on behalf of VSS all instruments authorized by the Board of Directors and sign checks, drafts and contracts of VSS; works with the Board of Directors and staff to ensure that basic VSS policies and programs are formulated and executed; approves the results of elections of Directors; and exercises such other powers and performs such duties and responsibilities normally associated with the office of President and as may be conferred upon the President from time to time by the Board of Directors.
+The Vice-President will take on tasks and responsibilities determined by mutual agreement with the President.

 4.3 The Immediate Past President.
 The President, immediately following his or her term of office, serves for one year as the Immediate Past President, or until a successor is available.
 The Immediate Past President serves on the Board of Directors and the Executive Committee, with full voting privileges.
 The Immediate Past President assists the President and, in the absence or disability of the President, performs the duties and responsibilities of the President.
 If a Director’s elected term ends later than his or her term as Immediate Past President, he or she continues to serve on the Board of Directors as a Director until the end of the elected term.